 Lion Group’s business activities entail a wide range of risks.
 To avoid and minimize losses caused by the actualization of risks, we have appointed a Director Responsible for Risk Management (the director responsible for the Corporate Planning Department) who comprehensively controls and supervises risk for the whole Lion Group.

-- For the management of risk related to the environment, quality assurance, and accidents and disasters, the administrative offices for the deliberative bodies with responsibility for the respective areas ( the Sustainability Promotion Council, CS/PL Committee,* Safety, Hygiene and Disaster Prevention Meeting, etc.) are designated as the departments with responsibility for risk.
+For the management of risk related to the environment, quality assurance, and accidents and disasters, the administrative offices for the deliberative bodies with responsibility for the respective areas (the Sustainability Promotion Council, CS/PL Committee,* Safety, Hygiene and Disaster Prevention Meeting, etc.) are designated as the departments with responsibility for risk.
 These departments consider preventive countermeasures, with deliberation by the Executive Committee when necessary, and implement risk management.
-Furthermore, the Group Risk Officer (Director of the Corporate Planning Department for Special Mission) participates in the meetings of the deliberative bodies to confirm from an objective, overarching perspective that they are advancing appropriate, timely measures.
+Furthermore, the Group Risk Officer (General Manager for Special Mission in the Corporate Planning Department) participates in the meetings of the deliberative bodies to confirm from an objective, overarching perspective that they are advancing appropriate, timely measures.

 A cross-departmental committee focused on customer satisfaction (CS) and product liability (PL) to promote quality assurance activities

 Emergency Response System (a system of manuals outlining countermeasures against earthquakes or influenza and other infectious diseases), the relevant facts are reported to the president and Audit & Supervisory Board members.
 At the same time, the directors of relevant departments collect all pertinent information, formulate response measures, clarify causes, determine countermeasures and submit reports on these actions to the Executive Committee and the Board of Directors.